Subject Lessons at Whidbey Island Waldorf School

 5th Grade Orchestra: Students now chose to play violin, viola, cello or bass.
 Ensemble playing is the focus, with some harmonies and counterpoints, in addition to work on fundamentals such as rhythm and intonation.

 6th through 8th Grade Orchestra/Jazz String Ensemble: Students play violin, viola, cello or bass.
-2010-11 8th-graders still have the option of playing guitar.
 Ensemble work focuses on increasingly challenging classical and folk music as well as jazz music arranged for strings.

-Beginning with the 2012-13 academic year, our Middle School Students also have the option of choosing the Woodwinds Ensemble, including clarinet, oboe, bassoon, saxophone and flute.
+Since the 2012-13 academic year, our Middle School Students have also had the option of choosing the Woodwinds Ensemble, including clarinet, oboe, bassoon, saxophone and flute.